How Much Commission do Bay Area Realtors Charge to Sell a Home?

 Everyone wants to know…

-You’ll probably have some questions.
+While this hungry young buck seems really eager for the work, you’re not entirely comfortable.
 What if they take too long to dig the ditch?
 What if the ditch that they dig isn’t deep enough or wide enough?
-What if the inexperienced person that you’re considering hiring for the job doesn’t have access to the tools that he or she needs?
+What if the inexperienced person that you’re considering hiring for the job doesn’t have access to the tools that he or she needs to do the job right?
 There are a lot of questions that you’re going to ask yourself before paying someone who lacks experience the same price that you would pay someone who has been digging ditches for decades.

-Now that you know that real estate agents are allowed to negotiate their commission rates, you need to know how to handle that process.
+As you’re aware that real estate agents and their clients are supposed to negotiate their commission rates, you need to know how to handle that process.
 Before you list your home, you may decide to interview multiple REALTORS.
 This allows you to not only ask them what they’re going to charge you, but you can also find out how they’re going to go about marketing your property, what pre-marketing services they provide, how long they expect it to take to sell, and how much money you can expect to walk away with at closing.

 However, when you ask the agent if he or she is willing to cut their commission, their answer should dictate your next move.
 If they say that they will drop their commission rate, you should walk away from that REALTOR.